jozuenoon/rest-api/README.md

 Implementation of service is located under `paymentservice`.

-Server runtime is can be found under `cmd` directory.
+Server runtime can be found under `cmd` directory.

 # Testing